bcgov/bcdg/docs/content-syntax-guide.md

 !!!
 Note

 	- Miro boards do not show when the [devhub-techdocs-publish](https://github.com/bcgov/devhub-techdocs-publish/blob/main/docs/index.md#how-to-use-the-docker-image-to-preview-content-locally) tool is used to preview the documentation locally.
-	- DevHub will only display content within an `iframe` from domains that are explicitly allowed in the DevHub configuration.
+	- DevHub only displays content within an iframe from domains that are explicitly allowed in the DevHub configuration.
 Currently, this is limited to YouTube and Miro.
-If you would like to embed boards and diagrams from sources other than Miro or other content within an `iframe`, please contact the [Developer Experience team](mailto:developer.experience@gov.bc.ca) to discuss your needs.
+If you'd like to embed boards and diagrams from sources other than Miro or other content within an iframe, please contact the [Developer Experience team](mailto:developer.experience@gov.bc.ca) to discuss needs.